gestimation/cifmodeling/README.md

 Are you comfortable writing `Surv(time, status) ~ strata` but hesitant to dive into the Fine-Gray models or custom `ggplot2` code?
-**cifmodeling** helps clinicians, epidemiologists, and applied researchers move from basic Kaplan–Meier curves to clear, publication-ready survival and competing risk plots – with just a few lines of R.
+**cifmodeling** helps clinicians, epidemiologists, and applied researchers move from basic Kaplan-Meier curves to clear, publication-ready survival and competing risk plots – with just a few lines of R.